SenseLogic/CODEX/README.md

     *   Immediately fix any **design or implementation flaws** you encounter, because if you don't, no one else will, and technical debt will accumulate, eventually crippling the entire project.
     *   Continue to write **clean, maintainable code** to limit software entropy, which will help you **ship faster** by sustaining high productivity as the project grows in size and complexity.

-*   **Never waste performance**—poor performance will eventually come back to haunt you.
+*   **Never waste performance**, or poor performance will eventually come back to haunt you.

 *   **Design before you code** by quickly drafting :
     *   A short text or UI flow showing how to use the application, to optimize the **user interface** before implementation.